Ceratosaurus

-Ceratosaurus /ˌsɛrətoʊ-ˈsɔːrəs/ (from Greek κέρας / κέρατος keras / keratos 'horn' and σαῦρος sauros 'lizard') is a genus of carnivorous theropod dinosaur that lived during the Late Jurassic period in North America and Europe.
+Ceratosaurus /ˌsɛrətoʊ-ˈsɔːrəs/ (from Greek κέρας / κέρατος keras / keratos 'horn' and σαῦρος sauros 'lizard') is a genus of carnivorous theropod dinosaur that lived during the Late Jurassic period (around 155 m.y.a) in North America and Europe.
 The genus was first described in 1884 by American paleontologist Othniel Charles Marsh based on a nearly complete skeleton discovered in Garden Park, Colorado, in rocks belonging to the Morrison Formation.
 The type species is Ceratosaurus nasicornis.

 The Garden Park specimen remains the most complete skeleton known from the genus and only a handful of additional specimens have been described since.
 Two additional species, Ceratosaurus dentisulcatus and Ceratosaurus magnicornis, were described in 2000 from two fragmentary skeletons from the Cleveland-Lloyd Quarry of Utah and from the vicinity of Fruita, Colorado.
 These species are no longer accepted by most paleontologists, and all three skeletons possibly represent different growth stages of the same species.
 In 1999, the discovery of the first juvenile specimen was reported.
 In 2000, a partial specimen was excavated and described from the Lourinhã Formation of Portugal, providing evidence for the presence of the genus outside of North America.
 Fragmentary remains have also been reported from Tanzania, Uruguay, and Switzerland, although their assignment to Ceratosaurus is currently not accepted by most paleontologists.

 Ceratosaurus was a medium-sized theropod.
 The original specimen is estimated to be 5.3 m or 5.69 m long, while the specimen described as C. dentisulcatus was larger, at around 7 m long.
 Ceratosaurus was characterized by deep jaws that supported proportionally very long, blade-like teeth, a prominent, ridge-like horn on the midline of the snout, and a pair of horns over the eyes.
 The forelimbs were very short, but remained fully functional.
 The hand had four fingers with claws on the first three.
 The tail was deep from top to bottom.
 A row of small osteoderms (skin bones) was present down the middle of the neck, back, and tail.
 Additional osteoderms were present at unknown positions on the animal's body.

 Ceratosaurus gives its name to Ceratosauria, a clade of theropod dinosaurs that diverged early on from the evolutionary lineage leading to modern birds.
 Within Ceratosauria, some paleontologists proposed it to be most closely related to Genyodectes from Argentina, which shares the strongly elongated teeth.
 The geologically older genus Proceratosaurus from England, although originally described as a presumed antecedent of Ceratosaurus, was later found to be an early tyrannosauroid.
 Ceratosaurus shared its habitat with other large theropod genera, including Torvosaurus and Allosaurus, and it has been suggested that these theropods occupied different ecological niches to reduce competition.
-Ceratosaurus may have preyed upon plant-eating dinosaurs, although some paleontologists suggested that it hunted aquatic prey such as fish.
+Ceratosaurus may have preyed upon plant-eating dinosaurs; while some paleontologists suggested that it hunted aquatic prey such as fish, this has been rejected by more recent studies.
 The nasal horn was probably not used as a weapon as was originally suggested by Marsh, but more likely was used solely for display.